 Included in both the employee and student modules is robust information regarding safe and positive options for bystander intervention.
 The modules provide students and employees with realistic sexual assault and relationship violence scenarios to help them identify problematic situations and practice intervention strategies.
 The scenarios escalate through each of four scenes, each getting increasingly problematic.

-They key message is that it doesn’t matter so much what students do in problematic situations, it’s that they do something.
+They key message is that it does not matter so much what students do in problematic situations, it is that they do something.

 This primary prevention programming includes a clear statement that the institution prohibits sexual assault, domestic violence, dating violence, and stalking in its policies.

-CSU, through its Women and Gender Advocacy Center, works to educate the university community about interpersonal violence in an effort to prevent sexual assault, domestic violence, dating violence, and stalking before it occurs.
-This work is done through ongoing prevention and awareness campaigns which are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing consent, dating violence, domestic violence, sexual assault, and stalking.
+CSU’s Survivor Advocacy and Foundational Education (SAFE) Center works to educate the university community about interpersonal violence, bystander intervention, primary prevention, healthy relationships, and more to prevent sexual assault, domestic violence, dating violence, and stalking before it occurs.
+This work is done through ongoing prevention and awareness campaigns and educational programs which are sustained over time and focus on increasing understanding of topics relevant to and skills for addressing consent, dating violence, domestic violence, sexual assault, and stalking.
 This programming highlights the impact of changing of social norms, risk reduction strategies and other approaches.

 These integrated programs, initiatives, strategies, and campaigns are designed to be comprehensive, intentional to end domestic violence, dating violence, stalking, and sexual assault.
 These programs: